nestorjgc/2023-Portfolio/README.md

 ## Introduction

-This application was made during 2022/2023 for my final project in a HTML/CSS class.
+This application was made during 2023 for my final project in a JavaScript class.
 ## Technologies Used
 - HTML
+- jQuery
+- JavaScript
 - CSS

 ## [Live Demo ](https://nestorjgc.github.io/2023-Portfolio/)